Live Data

 Perpetual futures trading on Optimism

-Optimism (OP Mainnet) is an Ethereum L2 using the OP Stack, the same codebase that powers Base, Mode, and a growing collection of chains.
-Among PerpFinder's tracked protocols, two are deployed here: Kwenta and Orderly Network.
+Optimism (OP Mainnet) is an Ethereum L2 using the OP Stack, the same codebase that powers Base, Mode, and other chains.
+Orderly Network supports Optimism through its shared-liquidity infrastructure.
+Kwenta is retained only as a discontinued historical venue.

 Orderly Network deploys its infrastructure layer across seventeen chains.
 Its Optimism integration provides backend liquidity for frontends that choose to build on that chain, rather than Orderly itself being the user-facing product.